yudhisteer/Learning-3D-Vision-with-Inverse-Graphics-Part-I/README.md

-# Learning for 3D Vision with Inverse Graphics
+# Learning 3D Vision with Inverse Graphics

 ## Plan of Action